hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 .center[![:scale 60%](images/meow_world.png)]

 ???
-This will be our application for the training today.
+**This will be our application for the training today.
 We've already written all the Terraform code for you.
 This app will help us learn how different features work.
+Hashicat should be familiar if you've already been through Intro to Terraform on AWS.
+This is also the same app we used during the demo earlier.**

 ---
 name: terraform-state